django-recaptcha/django-recaptcha/README.rst

             }
         )
     )
-    # The ReCaptchaV2Invisible widget,
+    # The ReCaptchaV2Invisible widget
     # ignores the "data-size" attribute in favor of 'data-size="invisible"'

 By default the widgets provided only support a single form with a single widget per page.

-However the JavaScript used by the widgets are in a separate template directory, that gets included at the top of the widget templates.
+However, the JavaScript used by the widgets are in a separate template directory that gets included at the top of the widget templates.

 These can easily be overridden to suit your project needs, by making use of `Django's template override <https://docs.djangoproject.com/en/2.1/howto/overriding-templates/>`_: